sensor-dream/APIVOF/guidelines/list-info/b-packs-in-system-fedora-34.md

 <summary>bc</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : GNU's bc (a numeric processing language) and dc (a calculator)
+Short desc    : GNU's bc (a numeric processing language) and dc (a calculator)
 URL          : http://www.gnu.org/software/bc/
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : The bc package includes bc and dc.
+Descript     : The bc package includes bc and dc.
 Bc is an arbitrary precision
              : numeric processing arithmetic language.
 Dc is an interactive
              : arbitrary precision stack based calculator, which can be used as a
              : text mode calculator.